Trans-Arabian Pipeline: History

+The final communications network utilized parallel telephone and teletype circuits operating between 250 and 88,000 kilocycles.
+An automatic repeater station in Rafha, located midway along the pipeline, received signals from the pumping stations and retransmitted them.
+Additionally, telephone switchboard operators coordinated all communications for vehicles and aircraft.

-During the Suez crisis the biggest artery for oil, the Suez canal, was shut down.
-The Kirkuk–Baniyas pipeline's (together with the parallel 12-inch and 16-inch Tripoli line's) three pumping stations on Syrian soil were sabotaged.
+During the Suez Crisis, the Suez canal, the biggest artery for oil, was shut down.
+The Kirkuk–Baniyas pipeline's three pumping stations on Syrian soil were sabotaged, together with the parallel 12-inch and 16-inch Tripoli line's.
 Tapline was not affected and continued to transport 340,000 bbl/day.
-A modernization program including the installation of four 5,000hp gas turbine auxiliary pumps in existing stations with a planned increase by 90,000 bbl/day was underway.
-The Saudi government had however forbidden the loading of British and French tankers at Sidon and had cut off the 200,000 barrel per day refinery of the Bahrain Petroleum Company from its supply of Saudi Arabian oil amounting to 170,000bpd.
+A modernization program was underway, including the installation of four 5,000hp gas turbine auxiliary pumps in existing stations with a planned increase by 90,000 bbl/day.
+The Saudi government had however forbidden the loading of British and French tankers at Sidon and had cut off the 200,000 barrel per day refinery of the Bahrain Petroleum Company from its supply of Saudi Arabian oil, amounting to 170,000bpd.

+In 1958, RCA International oversaw the further installation and repair work of communications equipment along the Saudi section of the pipeline.
+RCA technicians who were based at Qaisumah between September and December worked on radio equipment at stations along the Tapline Road.

-Since the 1967 Six-Day War, the section of the pipeline which runs through the Golan Heights came under Israeli control, though the Israelis permitted the pipeline's operation to continue.
-The pipeline was attacked and damaged by the Popular Front for the Liberation of Palestine on 31 May 1969.
-Due to the attack tons of oil spilt into the Sea of Galilee and both Aramco and the Saudi government lost significant revenues.
+After the 1967 Six-Day War, the section of the pipeline which runs through the Golan Heights came under Israeli control.
+The Israelis permitted the pipeline's operation to continue.
+The pipeline was attacked and damaged by the Popular Front for the Liberation of Palestine in May 1969.
+Due to the attack, tons of oil spilt into the Sea of Galilee and both Aramco and the Saudi government lost significant revenues.

 After years of constant arguing between Saudi Arabia and Syria and Lebanon over transit fees, the emergence of oil supertankers, and pipeline breakdowns, the section of the line beyond Jordan ceased operation in 1976.
-The remainder of the line between Saudi Arabia and Jordan continued to transport modest amounts of petroleum until 1990 when the Saudis cut off the pipeline in response to Jordan's support of Iraq during the first Gulf War.
+The remainder of the line between Saudi Arabia and Jordan continued to transport modest amounts of petroleum until 1990, when the Saudis cut off the pipeline in response to Jordan's support of Iraq during the first Gulf War.
 Today, the entire line is unfit for oil transport.